Top-N: Equivariant set and graph generation without exchangeability: Experiments

 \section{Experiments}

-We compare Top-n to other set and graph creation methods on several tasks: autoencoding point clouds on a set version of MNIST, generating realistic 3D structures on a synthetic molecule-like dataset, and generating varied valid molecules on the QM9 chemical dataset\footnote{Source code is available at \url{github.com/cvignac/Top-N}}.
+We compare Top-n to other set and graph creation methods on several tasks: autoencoding a set version of MNIST, detecting objects on CLEVR, generating realistic 3D structures on a synthetic molecule-like dataset, and generating varied valid molecules on the QM9 chemical dataset\footnote{Source code is available at \url{github.com/cvignac/Top-N} }.
+All training curves are available in Appendix \ref{appendix:training-curves}.